May 23: This interview segment I filmed with

 May 19: Participated in the Mayor’s reception celebrating the ‘40th Anniversary of the Vienna International Centre’ in the stunning City Hall.
 Most Vienna-based UN organizations were there in promotion of multidisciplinary cooperation.

-May 19: UNHCR, Act.Now and others have partnered with Yo-Yo Ma on the Bach project to promote positive social activism.
-Thrilled to see UN Secretary-General António Guterres at this related Brunnenpassage event (credit: Caritas)
+May 19: UNHCR and others have partnered with Yo-Yo Ma on the Bach project to promote positive social activism.
+Delighted to meet UN SDG Guterres again at this event (credit: Caritas).

 Mar 19: Had a great visit to the office of Austrian Parliamentarian Dr. Alma Zadić.
 Creative cooperation between government and civil society is crucial in reaching the SDGs.